Bridging

 Our Mission

-OMdT is an independent platform dedicated to analysis, cooperation, and innovation in mobility and territorial development.
+OMTd is an independent platform dedicated to analysis, cooperation, and innovation in mobility and territorial development.

 We work to bring research and public policy closer together to design more integrated, equitable, and sustainable mobility policies.